ammackenzie/Webots-Universal-Controller-and-Evolutionary-Robotics-Suite/README.md

-# Webots-Universal-Controller-and-Reinforcement-Learning-Suite
+# Webots-Universal-Controller-and-Evolutionary-Robotics-Suite

-A universal supervisor controller and Reinforcement Learning suite for Webots ([https://www.cyberbotics.com/](https://www.cyberbotics.com/) ) that can be adapted to **any wheeled robot morphology** with ease.
-This is also a Reinforcement Learning suite that allows for easy experimentation and controller synthesis with the popular **CMA-ES** evolutionary algorithm, a **novelty search** augmented CMA-ES, and **MAP-Elites**, as well as both a fixed and recurrent neural network.
+A universal supervisor controller and Evolutionary Robotics suite for Webots ([https://www.cyberbotics.com/](https://www.cyberbotics.com/) ) that can be adapted to **any wheeled robot morphology** with ease.
+This is also an Evolutionary Robotics suite that allows for easy experimentation and controller synthesis with the popular **CMA-ES** evolutionary algorithm, a **novelty search** augmented CMA-ES, and **MAP-Elites**, as well as both a fixed and recurrent neural network.

-This suite allows the user to pick a desired configuration of Neural Network and Algorithm to carry out Reinforcement Learning with a robot of their choice.
+This suite allows the user to pick a desired configuration of Neural Network and Evolutionary Algorithm to carry out learning tasks with a robot of their choice.

 This is a **work in progress** and will continued to be refined, streamlined and expanded.